asyncapi/website/pages/blog/intent-driven-api.md

 Let's use our [AsyncAPI Parser](https://github.com/asyncapi/parser-js) built-in Javascript.
 It parses AsyncAPI spec documents and provides functions to work with them and access the different objects and their values.

-Here is a mod version of the [Streetlights tutorial](https://www.asyncapi.com/docs/tutorials/streetlights) document made for demo purposes:
+Here is a modified version of the [Streetlights tutorial](https://www.asyncapi.com/docs/tutorials/streetlights) document made for demo purposes:

 ```yaml
 asyncapi: '2.0.0'